robur-coop/unipi/perftest/README.md

 * `spt`
 * `unix`

 It will call `sudo` for setting up and tearing down the network bridge for the unikernel if you test a non-`unix` target.
+You need to compile the requested target beforehand.